ycm-core/YouCompleteMe/README.md

 [compile Vim from source][vim-build] (don't worry, it's easy).

 ###### Windows

-**Important:** we assume that you are using the `cmd.exe` command prompt and that you know how to add an executable to the PATH environment variable.

 Make sure you have at least Vim 7.4.1578 with Python 2 or Python 3 support.
 You can check the version and which Python is supported by typing `:version` inside